Did Academy Awards voters just give their top 2023 Oscar to an individualist and libertarian science fiction film? Yep – pretty much!

 Continue reading Did Academy Awards voters just give their top 2023 Oscar to an individualist and libertarian science fiction film?
 Yep – pretty much!

-An individualist fights for self-determination in a landmark TV series: Patrick McGoohan’s The Prisoner, the 2002 Prometheus Hall of Fame winner
+Individualism and self-determination in landmark TV series: Patrick McGoohan’s The Prisoner, the 2002 Prometheus Hall of Fame winner

-Here’s an appreciation for The Prisoner,” the 2002 Prometheus Hall of Fame winner for Best Classic Fiction and the first TV series to be inducted into the Hall of Fame.
+Here’s the Prometheus Blog Appreciation for The Prisoner,” the 2002 Prometheus Hall of Fame winner for Best Classic Fiction and the first TV series to be inducted into the Hall of Fame.

 By Michael Grossberg